 Ezekiel started out ankle-deep, then found himself knee-deep, then waist-deep, then he got in over his head.
 But the important thing was that he started!
-He stepped in and began to wade into the river.
+He stepped in.
+He trusted the river, and went with the flow.